laumek/Energy_demand_forecasting_with_MRFO_and_LSTM/README.md

-# Energy_demand_forecasting_with_XGBoost
+# Energy_demand_forecasting_with_MRFO_and_LSTM
-Time Series Energy Demand: EDA &amp; Prediction

-EDA is completed.
-Modelling is next.
+The first notebook contains the EDA and the second, the modelling strategy developed through the EDA insights.